yvelikova/axway-open-docs/content/en/docs/apim_installation/apiportal_install/connect_to_apimgr.md

 ### Configure synchronization policies for API Managers

 The slave API Managers communicate with the master API Manager using an external identity provider policy.
-A sample policy container `AuthoToMasterDynamicOrg.xml` is included in the API Portal installation package available from Axway Support at [https://support.axway.com](https://support.axway.com/).
+A sample policy container `AuthoToMasterDynamicOrg.xml` is included in the API Portal installation package available from [Axway Support](https://support.axway.com/).

 You must import the policy container to Policy Studio, configure the sample policies to point to your master API Manager, configure your environment settings, and deploy the configuration to your slave API Manager.
 For more information on working in Policy Studio, see the [Develop in Policy Studio](/docs/apim_policydev/).